JanW42/AI_Project/README.md

    - Start normal with the play button or in terminal 'main.py'

 3. **Interact:**
-   - Wait till Lucy talks
+   - Wait till Alessa talks
-   - Say your question
+   - Ask your question

 ## Configuration
 > [!IMPORTANT]